griffinmilsap/bcpi/README.md

 ## Embedded (Raspberry Pi) Install (WIP)

 `bcpi` is purpose-built for Raspberry Pi embedded compute environments.
 Much of this setup might be workable for other Linux single board computers, but YMMV.
-This has only been confirmed working on the Pi Zero 2W so far.
+Development experience is best on the Pi 4+ but Pi Zero 2 W has been successfully tested as well.

 1. Grab latest Raspberry Pi 64 bit OS version without Desktop
     1. Download Raspberry Pi Imager